South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 Rapid City, SD 57701

-(605) 718-4870
+(605) 716-6555

 Find additional treatment options in South Dakota

-Cost Sharing Programs For South Dakota Medicaid
+Cost-Sharing Programs For South Dakota Medicaid

 The following groups are exempt from paying copays:

-- children under the age of 21
+- people under age 21

-- individuals receiving hospice care
+- people receiving hospice care

-- individuals in a long-term care facility
+- people in a long-term care facility

-- individuals receiving home and community-based services
+- people receiving home and community-based services

 - American Indians